*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change.

 Current favourite is the caretaker gaffer.
 Possession is nine tenths of the law and former midfielder Gary O’Neil is in control after Parker’s exit.
-He’s not got off to a bad start and with time ticking by maybe he’s got a good chance of landing the gig full time?
+He’s got off to a good start so maybe he’ll land the gig full time…

 Want to keep a poor squad in the Premier League?
 Sean Dyche is your man.
 The ex Burnley boss is still on the market and will surely get snapped up by someone as Christmas looms into view and boardrooms start to get nervous.

 Luton boss Nathan Jones continues to impress at Kenilworth Road.
 The big question mark next to him might be his short, unsuccessful stint at Stoke a couple years ago.
 Maybe Luton is just the perfect fit for him and vice versa.